Chophouse removes itself from the old gimmicks of steakhouses and instead exudes a level of class through its service, food and contemporary setting.

 Forget everything you thought you knew about a steakhouse, and go and try Chophouse in the Sydney CBD.

 Described as a tribute to the New York-style steakhouse, Chophouse removes itself from the regular gimmicks of steakhouses and instead exudes a level of class through its service, food and contemporary setting.

-Although there's plenty of variety in the menu, Chophouse prides itself on its 'meat and chops'.
+Although there's plenty of variety on the menu, Chophouse prides itself on its 'meat and chops'.
 It's not so much for meat lovers, but more for those who appreciate quality produce.
-The F1 wagyu striploin ($55.90) is 300g of the finest beef from the Rangers Valley in NSW.
+The MB7+ wagyu rump is 250g of the finest beef from Brunette Downs in NT.
 Chophouse's chefs have treated the cut, four on the marble score, with the upmost respect.
-The caramelized surface of the meat from the grill has an oaky flavour, which matches with the juicy steak and red jus.
+The caramelised surface of the meat from the grill has an oaky flavour, which matches with the juicy steak and red jus.
 If you need a hint of spice with your beef, the harissa should satisfy.

-Having heard about Chophouse as being a premier steakhouse, it's really not just a one-trick pony.
-Impeccable service, the finest produce and meals you will keep coming back.
+Having heard about Chophouse as being a premier steakhouse in Sydney, it's really not just a one-trick pony.
+Impeccable service, the finest produce and meals you will keep coming back for.
 You'll never look at a steak the same way again.

 Book unique getaways and adventures dreamed up by our editors